Tag: Small Museums of NJ

 Church Landing Farm-Pennsville Historical Society

 I got to the Church Landing Farm in plenty of to tour the house and the grounds.
 What an interesting museum that is full of surprises.
-When they unlock the sheds to show you the displays, they are a real wonder of fascinating artifacts each with its own theme.
+When they unlock the auxiliary buildings to show you the displays, they are a real wonder of fascinating artifacts each with its own theme.

 The house was built by Daniel Garrison between 1840-1845 and was the home for five generations of the Garrison family up to 1973 when the last living relative, Anna Locuson died and did not leave an heir.
 In 1991, Atlantic City Electric worked with the Pennsville Township Historical Society to open this as a museum.